 - Paid leave to the parent who gives birth, for recovery.

-- An additional chunk of paid leave for bonding, available to both parents.
+- An additional chunk of paid leave for bonding is available to both parents.

 - Money toward adoption expenses.